cssnr/link-extractor/README.md

 Logs can be found inspecting the page (Ctrl+Shift+I), clicking on the Console, and;
 Firefox: toggling Debug logs, Chrome: toggling Verbose from levels dropdown.

+To support this project, see the [Contributing](#Contributing) section at the bottom.

 # Development